LorMolf/List-of-Publications/README.md

 # List of my publications
 This repository contains the up-to-date list of my publications.
-The status of the submissions waiting for the evaluation is kept updated.
+The status of the submissions awaiting evaluation is kept updated.

 - "Retrieve-and-marginalize end-to-end summarization of biomedical studies" - Gianluca Moro, Luca Ragazzi, Lorenzo Valgimigli, and Lorenzo Molfetta.
 In Proceedings of the International Conference on Similarity Search and Applications, Lecture Notes in Computer Science (LNCS).
 Springer, 2023.
 CORE Ranking: B. [__ACCEPTED__]